Anti-homelessness legislation: Anti-homeless architecture

 These forms of architecture are also referred to as hostile architecture.
-They can make life for the unhoused persons more difficult as they modify public spaces that would otherwise be accessible.
+They can make life for the homeless more difficult as they modify public spaces that would otherwise be accessible.
 Arguments are put forward that the resources spent on the upkeep and design of hostile architecture should instead spent on addressing the root causes of homelessness.

 The Oregon Department of Transportation placed large boulders in several locations to discourage illegal camping near freeways.
 Anti-homeless spikes were installed in London, England, and New York City in order to make homeless activity more difficult.
 Anti-homeless architecture is a common tactic in major cities.
 Local governments often employ anti-homeless architecture practices following complaints from local business owners as the presence of homeless individuals lowers property prices and discourages business traffic.

 Critics of anti-homeless architecture claim that it targets an already vulnerable population, and that it hides the effects of homelessness, rather than meaningfully addressing it.

 Perception of homelessness and policy implications

 United States

 The authors of a 2017 study on homelessness stated that homeless people have a higher incidence of sickness, with their most common health problem being skin problems.
 Homeless people also have a lack of access to sanitation, leading to poor hygiene.
-These characteristics are noticeable and may trigger reactions of disgust from onlookers who are inclined, at an evolutionary level, to be pathogen-averse.
+These characteristics are noticeable and may trigger reactions of disgust from onlookers.
 This leads the general public to keep their physical distance from homeless people, and promotes exclusionary policies.
 As an example, these authors state that while the majority of the general public support subsidized housing for homeless individuals, they do not want that housing in their own neighborhood.

 But the public also maintains concern for homeless people, supporting increases in federal spending on homelessness programs.
 In fact, when surveyed, the public supports spending on homelessness over other social problems by consistently putting homeless people in the top third of their spending priorities.

 Respondents to surveys also feel that 55% of homeless people are addicted to drugs or alcohol, and that 45% of homeless people have been to jail before.
 The majority of U.S. residents surveyed also think that homeless people make neighborhood worse, and that their presence brings down the profitability of local businesses.